pulibrary/rdss-handbook/outages.md

 7. Once service is restored, be sure to communicate about that too.

 ### After the incident
-1. Once service is restored and users have been informed, schedule a post-mortem meeting.
+1. Once service is restored and users have been informed, the note taker should schedule a post-mortem meeting.
 Invite the RDSS team plus anyone who was involved in the incident, and schedule the meeting as soon as possible so it will still be fresh in people's minds.
 Link to the post-mortem document in the meeting invite.
 2. During the meeting, review the document together and ensure we have an accurate record of events.
 3. The most important outcome of the meeting should be analysis about WHY this incident happened.
 The goal for the conversation is not to place blame, but to better understand the nature of our current system.
 Assume good intent on everyone's part, and assume that everyone made the best choices they could with the information they had.
 4. MOST IMPORTANT: Make tickets for any actions the team identifies that might prevent such an outage in the future.
 Communicate with stakeholders about why the incident happened and what we're doing to improve the system going forward.